aberut/BrownianSimulation1D/README.md

 # Citation

-If you would like to use this code in other scientific articles, please cite this repository as:
+If you would like to use this code in a scientific work, please cite this repository as:

 # License